 Thus, the American investment bank announced in September that it will need all employees permanently back in the offices as long as covid remains manageable, but that the bank will respect employees' use of hybrid agreements.

-Office occupancies in several US cities are below 50%, and companies´ struggles to
+Office occupancies in several US cities are below 50%, and companies´ struggles to get their employees back into the offices are noticeably intensifying. |

 At the end of August, office occupancies in the vast majority of US cities, with New York City in the lead, was still below, in several cases considerably below 50%.